Virtual data room setup checklist hero.

 • Enterprise VDR platforms (Intralinks, Datasite, Firmex) - built for M&A and complex transactions, very feature-rich, typically priced from $400-$1,000+/month with per-user fees.
 Overkill for most startups.

-• Modern startup-focused tools - platforms like Ellty that offer data room features, document analytics, and secure sharing at a fraction of the cost, with no per-user fees.
+• Modern tools - platforms like Ellty that offer data room features, document analytics, and secure sharing at a fraction of the cost, with no per-user fees.

 Step 3: Build your folder structure